-ATSC 3.0 (NextGen TV), 5G, 10G, addressable (linear and non-linear), programmatic, audience-based-buying and selling, AI/ML, Blockchain, the “metaverse” and more: Identifying and understanding the emerging technologies, methodologies and media that will impact the television/video/advertising space going forward.
+ATSC 3.0 (NEXTGEN TV), 5G, 10G, addressable (linear and non-linear), programmatic, data clean rooms, audience-based buying and selling, AI/ML, Blockchain, NFTs, the “metaverse” and more: Identifying and understanding the emerging technologies, methodologies and media that will impact the television/video/advertising space going forward.

-The ongoing challenges involved in accurately measuring and understanding TV viewership on non-traditional platforms; and how advertising and audience measurement are being reinvented in order to take into account the growth of cross-platform viewing, time- and place-shifting, and other ongoing changes in viewer behavior.
+The ongoing challenges involved in accurately measuring and understanding TV viewership on non-traditional platforms; and how advertising and audience measurement are being reinvented in order to take into account the growth of cross-platform viewing, time- and place-shifting, the demise of cookies, and other ongoing developments.

 Ongoing disruptions and disputes in the audience-measurement space.